Intensive Academic English Program

 - have higher marks in their degree program than other international students,

 - have higher first year GPAs than Canadian Students and

 - are more likely to complete their degree than other international or Canadian students.

 This course focuses on foundational English skills in oral communication, vocabulary acquisition and grammar development.
 This course emphasizes basic English language skills necessary for daily life settings

 Levels 1 to 4

-Also known as the Academic English Program for University and College Entrance (AEPUCE), Level 5 is designed to prepare students for admission to the University of Manitoba.
-Students who successfully pass Level 5 meet the English Language Proficiency requirements of most programs at the University of Manitoba, the University of Winnipeg and Red River College.
+Also known as the Academic English Program for University and College Entrance (AEPUCE), The IAEP's Level 5 is designed to prepare students for admission to the University of Manitoba.
+Students who successfully pass Level 5 meet the English Language Proficiency requirements of most programs at the University of Manitoba and other institutions.